dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Payout-Error-Codes.md

 date: 2023-03-22T15:30:03-05:00
 type: docs
 Description: >
-  This article provides information about the error codes ypu may find when using the Payouts integration.
+  This article provides information about the error codes you may find when using the Payouts integration.
 weight: 40
 ---